12 of the most popular Korean dramas of all time

 Episodes: 16

-About the show: One of the most popular romance K-dramas, Goblin is also known as Guardian: The Lonely and Great God.
+About the show: One of the most popular romance Korean dramas, Goblin is also known as Guardian: The Lonely and Great God.

 Mr. Sunshine (2018)